vrk-kpa/suomifi-ui-components/src/core/Modal/Modal/Modal.md

 Small screen variant takes all available screen space.

-Aria props override the primary and secondary button labels for screenreaders and allow more detailed description.

 **NOTE:** React-modal does not consider some inline elements to be focusable.
 To ensure focusability inside Modal, components must have non-zero size, be visible, have tabindex of 0 or greater, must be of node type input, select, textarea, button, object or a with either tabIndex or href attribute and cannot be disabled! ([source](https://github.com/reactjs/react-modal/blob/827796d48e7d4c74b4362cf90955e162082ee46d/src/helpers/tabbable.js))

 ```js